 At Corona Consulting, we believe in walking our talk and doing our own development work.
-As part of that, I recently worked with my own personal growth coach.
-We discussed some of the patterns that I had, which were no longer serving me well and she identified it as “binary thinking.”
+As part of that, I recently started working with my own personal growth coach.
+We discussed one of the patterns that I had, which was no longer serving me well and she identified it as “binary thinking.”
 In binary thinking, a person only considers two possibilities, completely eliminating any further options.

-We talked about a few situations and she asked me to consider the options I saw.
+We talked about a few situations and she asked me to consider what other options could exist.
 I struggled to identify any beyond the most basic and asked her to do the same.
 I was completely amazed that she was able to offer 6-8 possible choices within a few seconds time, when I could barely see any.

 Like the greatest of learning, this was simple, but truly profound.
 I quickly realized some of the places in my life where I have functioned for decades (!!!) with only two options and decided not everything can or should be reduced to such a limited menu for action.